Are Seed Oils Safe and Healthy for Consumption?

 Seed oils may contribute to inflammation, raising the risk for various diseases and weight gain.
 However, healthy experts are really divided.
 One camp suggests you eliminate industrial seed oils from your diet, while the other believes there’s not enough evidence to support this suggestion.

 To unpack the connection between seed oils and inflammation, you need to understand unsaturated fats.
-Fats are broken into two umbrella groups -- saturated and unsaturated.
+Fats are broken into 2 umbrella groups -- saturated and unsaturated.
 There are chemical differences between the two types of fat, but the simplest explanation is that saturated fats are solid at room temperature and include animal fats like butter and lard and plant fats like coconut oil.
 Unsaturated fats which are generally liquid at room temperature – like oils.

 Cis fats can be either monounsaturated (omega-9 fatty acids) or polyunsaturated (omega-3 or omega-6 fatty acids).
 All these types of fat are necessary for health.
 But we acquire them differently.